Russian Aerospace Forces successfully launches "Soyuz-2" rocket carrier from Plesetsk cosmodrome

 A stable telemetric connection has been established and maintained with spacecraft.
-The onboard systems of the "Meridian-M" spacecraft are functioning normally.
+The onboard systems of the "Glonass-K" spacecraft are operating normally.

 The spacecraft launched into orbit has joined the orbital grouping of the Russian Global navigation satellite system GLONASS.
 Currently, the orbital group consists of 28 spacecraft, of which 24 are used for their intended purpose, two spacecraft are in the orbital reserve, and one new-generation "Glonass-K" spacecraft is undergoing flight tests.
 Another spacecraft is temporarily put out for maintenance.

 Today, the "Glonass-M" spacecraft, which demonstrate high reliability, form the basis of the system's orbital grouping.
 Replacing the orbital constellation with "Glonass-K" spacecraft will ensure the stable operation of the Russian navigation system and increase the accuracy of its navigation determinations up to tens of centimeters.

 "Glonass-K" spacecraft are constructed in an unpressurized design, have a guaranteed period of active existence in orbit increased to 10 years, reduced energy consumption, and significantly lower weight.